top of page

 Concept art of the family Madrigal for the new Encanto dark ride in Animal Kingdom - photo credit @Disney

-Anchoring the central village will be a colorful animal-themed carousel, featuring custom creatures from across the Americas.
+Anchoring the central village will be a colorful animal-themed carousel, featuring 22 hand-carved Disney and Pixar animal figures.
 Surrounded by lush landscaping and Spanish colonial-style details, it’s designed to be both eye-catching and culturally inspired—a whimsical centerpiece for the land.

-The beloved Boneyard playground will close permanently after its last day of operation on September 1, 2025, to make way for this transformation.
+The beloved Boneyard playground has permanently closed as of September 1, 2025, to make way for this transformation.
 But little adventurers won’t be left out—Disney has confirmed that a brand-new themed play area will be part of Pueblo Esperanza when it opens.

-A new Hacienda-style quick-service restaurant is on the way and is expected to be one of the largest fast-casual dining spots at Walt Disney World.
-While not yet confirmed, it's likely replacing Restaurantosaurus.
+A new Hacienda-style quick-service restaurant is on the way and is expected to be one of the largest fast-casual dining spots at Walt Disney World replacing Restaurantosaurus.
 We’re hoping for bold flavors, breezy shaded seating, and gorgeous architectural touches that reflect the region’s cultural roots.

 Pueblo Esperanza dining area concept art - image credit @Disney